collapsed-stacks/startups/questions/9585/10years-experience-how-can-i-get-a-remote-job.md

 - posted by: [Daniel Anderson](https://stackexchange.com/users/8398759/daniel-anderson) on 2016-07-02
 - score: 0

-<p>You need to take a look at sites like UpWork.com, FreeLancer.com, and Guru.com.
+You need to take a look at sites like UpWork.com, FreeLancer.com, and Guru.com.
 There you can post a listing for yourself and bid on freelance jobs with companies and individuals around the world.
-It isn't an easy market to get into, because there's a tremendous amount of competition, but those sites will give you a better idea of how to go about it.</p>
+It isn't an easy market to get into, because there's a tremendous amount of competition, but those sites will give you a better idea of how to go about it.

-<p>I hope this helps.</p>
+I hope this helps.

-<p>Good luck!</p>
+Good luck!